HorizonChaser12/HorizonChaser12/README.md

 I'm Suryakant 👋

-I'm a Tech Lover with a knack for Flutter,Android development and a drive to enhance my analytical skills.

-In this repository, you'll find a collection of my projects and research from my college journey, alongside my practice in Data Structures and Algorithms (DSA).

-I'm committed to learning something new every day and excited to share my progress with you.
-Let's grow together!
+I'm a Technology Enthusiast who has tried his hands on multiple things and couldn't master none(I am serious here).

-Right now, I am trying to learn frontend i.e mostly JavaScript(For now), React and ElectronJS(On the path) with that I am also trying my hands on LangChain and GenAI stuff.
+Current Status: I am trying to learn trying my hands on LangChain and GenAI stuff.
+In the other half of my brain I am trying to work on the role of "Data Engineer".
+You might find tutorials, some self-made notes, a dump load of DSA, some here and there projects from my college days and finally some GenAI related stuffs.

 Feel free to connect.